opentechinstitute/commotion-winmesh/README.md

 ### Cross-compiling olsrd for Windows on Debian

+#### 32-bit
+From the olsrd build documentation:
+``
+# Notes for compiling olsrd.exe under Windows using MinGW
+# ----------------------------------------------------
+# You can build olsrd.exe using MinGW on either Windows or GNU/Linux.
+# For MinGW on Windows, run this in the msys shell:
+#
+#   cd olsrd
+#   make clean_all
+#   make build_all OS=win32
+#
+# MinGW also runs on GNU/Linux so you can build Windows binaries on
+# any GNU/Linux machine.
+It is especially easy on a
+# Debian/Ubuntu/Mint system:
+#
+#   sudo apt-get install mingw32 flex bison make
+#   cd olsrd
+#   make clean_all
+#   CC=i586-mingw32msvc-gcc make build_all OS=win32
+``
+#### 64-bit (Buggy - proceed at your own risk)_
 1. The version of mingw-w64 in the Debian Wheezy repository has a bug (fixed in [changeset 5386](http://sourceforge.net/apps/trac/mingw-w64/changeset/5386)) which